Zeppelin LZ 69: Battle of Jutland, 1 June 1916

 During the Battle of Jutland, L 24 was dispatched from Tønder shortly after midnight on 1 June 1916.
-Between 01:00 and 02:00, it observed flashes, searchlights, and explosions 20–35 nautical miles northwest of Horns Rev. At 02:30 and again at 03:05, the airship came under fire from British vessels 50 nautical miles west of Bovbjerg Lighthouse, and responded by dropping salvos of three to five 50 kg bombs on unidentified ships.
+Between 01:00 and 02:00, it observed flashes, searchlights, and explosions 20–35 nautical miles northwest of Horns Rev. At 02:30 and again at 03:05, the airship reported coming under fire from British vessels 50 nautical miles west of Bovbjerg Lighthouse, and responded by dropping salvos of three to five 50 kg bombs on unidentified ships.
+Postwar research showed that no warships of either side were in that area, and what the crew of L 24 believed that they saw remains a mystery.

-According to another source, the ship bombed was the seaplane carrier HMS Vindex, which lost three torpedo-equipped seaplanes in the attack, though the ship itself suffered only moderate damage.

-L 24 then observed a fleet of 12 large ships and many cruisers sailing in formation.
-This was the main British fleet under John Jellicoe near the Jammerbugten coast.
-The fleet drove L 24 away with gunfire.

 Bombing in Norfolk, 3 September 1916

 On the night of 2–3 September 1916, L 24 participated in a large-scale raid with 16 airships targeting England.
 L 24 was scheduled to bomb Great Yarmouth, but instead dropped bombs near the airfield at Bacton, about 30 km farther north, around 01:45.
 Pilot E.L.
 Pulling, who had taken off from that airfield in a Royal Flying Corps B.E.2c, observed the bombing but failed to locate the high-flying Zeppelin.

 That same night, the German airship SL 11 was the first Zeppelin shot down over England.